cobusbernard/DDD-Workshop/README.md

 - Postman REST client for Chrome (or equivalent)

 ##How to get started
-Clone the repository from GitHub [https://github.com/gnschenker/DDD-Workshop](https://github.com/gnschenker/DDD-Workshop) to your local computer.
+Clone the repository from GitHub [https://github.com/ClearMeasure/DDD-Workshop](https://github.com/ClearMeasure/DDD-Workshop) to your local computer.

 Open a Powershell console and navigate to the folder to which you cloned the repository.
 To build the solution and run all tests we are using a Powershell build file that uses [Psake](https://github.com/psake/psake).

-Run the command `.\psake\psake.ps1 .\build.ps1 Test`
+Run the command `click_to_build.bat`

 ##DDD - Implementation
 In this sample we use the following implementation